PokemonGoF/PokemonGo-Bot/README.md

       -m MODE, --mode MODE                          Set farming Mode for the bot ('all', 'poke', 'farm') --maxstep MAX_STEP                            Set the steps around your initial location(DEFAULT 5 mean 25 cells around your location)
-      --firsttrans                                  Start the bot with a pokemon clean up, keeping only the higher CP of each pokemon.
-It respects -c.
+      --initial-transfer                            Start the bot with a pokemon clean up, keeping only the higher CP of each pokemon.
+It respects -c as upper limit to release.
       -c CP, --cp                                   Set the CP to transfer or lower (eg. 100 will transfer CP0-99) -d, --debug                                   Debug Mode
       -t, --test                                    Only parse the specified location